+I want to share my top 4 tips to stop smoking weed.
 Many people who decided they want to stop smoking weed have no idea where to begin.
-I want to share with you some of the techniques and tricks that helped me when I got really serious about quitting marijuana.
 I’ll be honest with you, it can take some work, and some mental strength, but the end result is totally worth it.

 Set a Date to Stop Smoking Pot.